 When people set goals for themselves they have a positive sense of commitment, feel they’re in control and are optimistic.”

-Dr. Ann Webster, Health Psychologist at the Benson-Henry Institute for Mind-Body Medicine
+–Dr. Ann Webster, Health Psychologist at the Benson-Henry Institute for Mind-Body Medicine

 On the flip side, when considering the delicate mental state of consumers during this crisis we must also be respectful of those who are not in a good place to establish a connection at all.
 A recent PWC poll reported that 93% prefer electronic communications during crises like COVID-19.
-Our omnichannel engagement strategy coupled with PCS DirectPay, our user-friendly online platform, and mobile app, means consumers can set their preferences for communications and still get account access and assistance without having to speak directly with an agent— allowing them to maintain some distance without being out of touch.
+Our omnichannel engagement strategy coupled with PCS DirectPay, our user-friendly online platform, and mobile optimized website, means consumers can set their preferences for communications and still get account access and assistance without having to speak directly with an agent— allowing them to maintain some distance without being out of touch.

 Learn more about our consumer-centric philosophy.